sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 Neurotransmitters are released by one cell and received by receptors on the next cell, thus transmitting signals.
 The unused ones are recycled by the nerve cells for reuse ♻️ (as shown in the figure).

 > ![Neurotransmitters at the synaptic junction (Original Photo)][diagram]
+> Neurotransmitters at the synaptic junction (Original Photo)

 Antidepressants and anti-anxiety medications mainly increase certain neurotransmitters between cells: